-Quarter-sawn oak three-row board, with bone counters and ring-and-dot style bone dice in a leather pouch.
+Quarter-sawn oak three-row board, with beechwood counters and ring-and-dot bone dice supplied in a linen pouch.

 Many different styles of board of this type, with two or three rows, are known from the Roman world, some very simple and roughly carved into pavements, while others are more elaborate and decorated.
 Some, in the place of the six rows each of six points had comic or pithy phrases, each of six words of six letters.